-On March 13, Newland Chase’s Senior Advisor for Canada, Herman Van Reekum, and Ken Nickel-Lane, Managing Director of Canada, will present their webinar Cracking the Code: Canada’s Fast-Tracked Immigration Streams for the Global Tech Industry.
-They will discuss the exciting opportunities for companies in the technology fields presented by Canada’s new Global Skills Strategy and Global Talent Stream.
-Central to the discussion will be how companies can utilize Canada’s innovative immigration system to attract and retain top tech talent and minimize the risks from the protectionist shifts in immigration policy at play in other countries in the Americas region and Europe.
-As he prepares for the webinar, Global Legal Analyst and webinar host, Kent O’Neil, had a chance to speak with Herman on a snowy day at his second home in British Columbia, Canada.
+On March 13, Newland Chase’s Senior Advisor for Canada, Herman Van Reekum, and Ken Nickel-Lane, Managing Director of Canada, presented their webinar Cracking the Code: Canada’s Fast-Tracked Immigration Streams for the Global Tech Industry.
+They discussed the exciting opportunities for companies in the technology fields presented by Canada’s new Global Skills Strategy and Global Talent Stream.
+Central to the discussion was how companies can utilize Canada’s innovative immigration system to attract and retain top tech talent and minimize the risks from the protectionist shifts in immigration policy at play in other countries in the Americas region and Europe.
+As he prepared for the webinar, Global Legal Analyst and webinar host, Kent O’Neil, had a chance to speak with Herman on a snowy day at his second home in British Columbia, Canada.

 Kent: I love the topic for this month’s webinar.
 The tech industry is obviously the major growth sector of the global economy right now and is likely to remain that way for decades… and Canada seems to be making a real play for its share of tech companies and talent with the new Global Skills Strategy and Global Talent Stream.
 But, playing “devil’s advocate” for a moment… isn’t this just short-term opportunism on Canada’s part in light of what’s happening next door in the U.S. with the current Trump administration and the potential scaling back of its H1-B Visa program?

 Herman: Well, it certainly is fortuitous timing for Canada… but the recognition that immigration plays a vital role in economic development is by no means a new concept in the government.